billy-le/billyle.dev/src/content/posts/adding-github-pull-request-preview-deployments-with-coolify.md

 4. Deploy a resource and configure our application to use Pull Request Previews
 5. Test Pull Request Previews by creating a Pull Request on GitHub

-## Update DNS Records for Wildcard Subdomains
+## Update DNS for Wildcard Subdomains

 I’m using Cloudflare but whatever you’re using should likely be the same.
 All you need to do is go to your DNS Records dashboard and enter the details below.